 The area around the nature reserve is an important biological area and a SSSI with a wide range of fauna and flora.
 I'll definitely be going back at a later date as there was so much to explore that we didn't have time, and according to the reading I've been doing on this place it's common with birders and walkers alike, and it's easy to see why.
 It was also interesting to drive through the little town in Drigg, which had a very cute craft shop, as well as being the base for the low level waste repository for Sellafield, which tied into where I was last working.

 As well as those impressive seas of marram grasses which were growing all along the dune system, there were these stunning star shaped plants which I found.
 I had to stop and look at the information board back at the little car park to find out what these were as I had never seen them before, and I discovered that these are unopened sea holly flowers!
 Once they've bloomed they'll have these very pretty thistle like flowers, so I'll have to come back soon to see if they've appeared.
-The centre photo is of the sea bindweed which was growing in amongst the marram grasses and added a pop of colour to the greenery.
+The centre photo is a dog rose or wild rose which was growing in amongst the marram grasses and added a pop of colour to the greenery.
 I see this all around the coast here and had never been able to put a name to it, so those information boards came in handy!

 There were grasses growing on the reserve and the moors as you first enter it, and there were lots of cows grazing quite happily in the evening heat, as it was incredibly warm that day!
 When the grass is this high, and waving beautifully in the breeze, you can't pass up an opportunity to get a photo!